Kelly Moran (musician): Career

 When Moran returned to New York after her graduate program, she played bass guitar for no-wave punk band Cellular Chaos.
 She also played keyboard and synth in experimental rock ensemble Voice Coils along with Mitski.

 Moran self-released her first album, Optimist, in 2016 and re-released on vinyl and CD on Primal Architecture Records and Obsolete Units respectively.

 Moran released her next album, Bloodroot, on Telegraph Harp in 2017.
 In it, she combines her classical piano training with her electronic production techniques and her passion for John Cage-style prepared piano.
 The album has been described as a melding of "electroacoustic deconstruction and classical, harmonious minimalism".
 Bloodroot was mastered by Colin Marston of metal bands Krallice and Gorguts.
 The New York Times named Bloodroot on its list of "The 25 Best Classical Music Recordings of 2017".
 Rolling Stone named it one of its 20 best avant albums of 2017.
 Bandcamp named it among its top 100 albums of 2017.
 Uproxx included it on its list of the best electronic and experimental records of 2017.

 Moran signed with Warp Records in September 2018 to release her album Ultraviolet, which has been recognized by the New York Times, Rolling Stone, and Vice, among others.
 Ultraviolet is more rooted in improvisation than Moran's other meticulously-composed works.
 Until Ultraviolet, which was released in November 2018, Moran had been the sole engineer and producer of her records.
 In an interview, Moran noted that because the production world is male-dominated, she preferred establishing herself as an independent artist before bringing others in who may get credit for her work.
 Moran has referred to herself as "a very outspoken feminist" and believes "the act of a woman making music is a kind of political act in itself since we live in a world where women are expected to be quiet and are often silenced for speaking out."
 She believes performance and composition are ways for women to reclaim space and assert their existence.

 In addition to her solo work, Moran has composed for Margaret Leng Tan, a classical music artist known for her work as a professional toy pianist and a John Cage collaborator.
 Moran is also a keyboardist in Oneohtrix Point Never's touring ensemble for his 2018 album Age Of.

+She also released Moves in the Field (2024) and Don't Trust Mirrors (2025).